microsoft/AirSim/docs/settings.md

 The X, Y and Z fields specify the location of the new camera in the body frame, where X points forward, Y points to the right, and Z points downwards, and the values are given in SI units (meters).
 Yaw, Pitch, and Roll specify the orientation of the camera, where Yaw denotes rotation around the Z axis, Pitch rotation around the Y axis and Roll rotation around the X axis.

 This particular example adds a camera that is mounted on the right side of the drone, pointed to the right.
+The camera indices of the additional cameras are subsequent to the default ones, so camera index 5 is the first additional camera, camera index 6 the second additional camera, and so on.